Beat the Low Battery Blues: Keep Your Smartphone Charged

-Luckily there are a few ways we can avoid this problem.
+Fortunately, there are a few ways to avoid this problem.

 - Buy an extended battery phone case.
-There are dozens of companies that make these and they’re convenient because they kill two birds with one stone – keep your phone charged AND safe.
+There are dozens of companies that make these.
+They're convenient because they multitask; they keep your phone charged and safe.
 My personal favorite is the Mophie.
 If you’re not into the bulkier phone case, you can also purchase an external battery to keep in your bag or car for emergencies.

-- Only use your phone manufacture’s approved charging cables.
-Not many people know this, but knock off charging cables can ruin your battery over time and decrease the overall lifespan of your device!
+- Use your phone manufacturer’s approved charging cables.
+Not many people know this, but knock-off charging cables can ruin your battery over time and decrease the overall lifespan of your device.
 I found this helpful article to explain how you can get around this.

-- If you know you’re going to be away from an outlet all day, avoid using your phone for anything other than the necessities.
+- Avoid using your phone for anything other than the necessities if you know you’re going to be away from an outlet all day.
 This one is obvious and self-explanatory.

-If I haven’t convinced you yet to preserve your battery, LG once surveyed about 2,000 people on battery life: 9 out of 10 people have low battery anxiety and face severe anxiety when witnessing their battery drop to 20% or lower.
-According to LG, “’low battery’ anxiety is the feeling of overwhelming fear experienced as your smartphone battery dies, causing you to live your life on your phone’s terms rather than your own."
+If we haven’t convinced you to preserve your battery, LG once surveyed about 2,000 people on battery life.
+They found that nine out of 10 people have low battery anxiety and face severe anxiety when their battery drops to 20 percent or lower.
+According to LG, "low battery anxiety is the feeling of overwhelming fear experienced as your smartphone battery dies, causing you to live your life on your phone’s terms rather than your own."
 The experts at ChargeTech tell us that "the angst that follows with low battery is a signal of stress and actually raises our cortisol levels."

-Now that I’ve given you a few EASY tips to avoid this problem, you shouldn’t ever have to worry about high cortisol levels as a result of your phone again!
-Live your life on YOUR terms…not your smartphone’s.
-Be smart about your phone battery and be smart about your health!
+Now that we’ve given you a few easy tips to avoid this problem, you shouldn’t ever have to worry about high cortisol levels as a result of your phone battery.
+Live your life on your terms, not your smartphone’s.
+Be smart about your phone battery and your health.